RHagenson/2019-01-03-UNO/_episodes/13-automation.md

 with to a variable called `fq` and tell the script to `echo` the filename back to us so we can check which file we're on.

+To start, let's use a smaller trimmed fastq dataset found in `/work/group/username/dc_workshop/data/trimmed_fastq_small/`.
+It is important to test workflows with a smaller dataset prior to running on the complete data.
+If an error is going to occur with the complete data, it will most likely also appear with the test dataset, but will give you the result faster for validation.

 ~~~
 for fq in /work/group/username/dc_workshop/data/trimmed_fastq_small/*.fastq
     do